List of Regular Show characters: Rigby

 Rigby (voiced by William Salyers) is a 3'5" 23-year-old anthropomorphic brown raccoon who works as a groundskeeper at The Park.
-He has been best friends with Mordecai since childhood and is more prone to slacking off than Mordecai is.
+He has been best friends with Mordecai since childhood and is more prone to slacking off than Mordecai is, but he hates his job.
 Rigby is hyperactive and extremely mischievous, which sometimes puts him at odds with Mordecai.
 He mostly lives for simply having a good time and relaxing, which he achieves occasionally through selfish acts like lying or cheating.
 His immaturity often gets the better of him and puts others into trouble, often causing many of the chaotic and surreal problems that arise in The Park.
 Mordecai punches him on the arm for this as a running gag.
-Nevertheless, he is very kind-hearted at least deep down, so he sticks closely to his friends and feels terrible remorse for his choices which clearly reflect a lack of foresight rather than cold-blooded sociopathy.
+Nevertheless, he has a genuinely good heart deep down, so he sticks closely to his friends and feels terrible remorse for his choices which clearly reflect a lack of foresight rather than cold-blooded sociopathy.

 Like Mordecai, Rigby loves to play video games, but he is the worse of the two in most cases.
 He is also shown to be the weakest of The Park workers, although he has surprised them on a few occasions.
 Rigby's lack of strength was a major plot point in the episode "One Pull Up", in which Rigby had to pass a company physical and keep his job by performing one pull up.
 He has a younger brother named Don, whose height and physique lead people to believe that he, not Rigby, is the elder brother.

 It is hinted in the episode "'Ello Gov'nor" that Rigby's last name may be Riggerson, however, this has neither been confirmed nor denied by J. G. Quintel.

 Eileen Roberts, a female mole who works at a local coffee shop, previously alongside Margaret Smith, has strong feelings for Rigby and makes this very obvious.
 He originally did not reciprocate her feelings and harshly ignored her several times, but he quickly begins to warm up to her and implies that he likes her, as well.
 In "Dumped at the Altar", Rigby reveals to Mordecai that he and Eileen have been dating for 3 months.

 Rigby is allergic to eggs, as evidenced in the episode "Eggscellent" when Rigby tried to eat a 12-egg omelet to win a trucker hat and went into a coma due to a severe allergic reaction.
 Rigby also faced death several times and actually died four of those times, but was swiftly resurrected.
 As of Rigby's Graduation Day Special, Rigby has finally graduated from high school.

 In the epilogue to "A Regular Epic Final Battle", Rigby quits The Park and moves in with Eileen.
 They eventually get married and start a family.